-Don't panic!
-There are a number of easy steps you can take to make sure your home is as ready as possible for high winds, heavy rain and the ravages of winter.
+You don’t have to be an expert in DIY to prepare your home for the winter ahead; there are a number of easy steps you can take to make sure your home is as ready as possible.

 We have put together a checklist to help you: